larscom/storage-manager-chrome/README.md

 Faq
 ----------------------
-Q: How does the filtering work and what options do i have?
+Q : How does the filtering work and what options do i have?
-A: You can filter key/values by typing a keyword in the input field.
+A : You can filter key/values by typing a keyword in the input field.
 - Typing a keyword without '!' will return results that include that keyword. (e.g. 'keyword')
 - Typing a keyword with '!' will return results that exclude that keyword. (e.g. '!keyword')

-Q: Why can't i remove certain cookies like '_ga'?
+Q : Why can't i remove certain cookies like '_ga'?
-A: Cookies like '_ga' are cookies that belong to google and will be created back instantly if removed..
+A : Cookies like '_ga' are cookies that belong to google and will be created back instantly if removed..

-Q: What is the red R in the icon?
+Q : What is the red R in the icon that appear sometimes?
-A: It means you have to reload the webpage.
-   This happens sometimes when you visit google pages (like the google chrome extension store)
+A : It means you have to reload the webpage.
+(This happens sometimes when you visit google web pages)